EIP-8130 - Account Abstraction by Account Configuration

 struct ActorConfig {

-address verifier;
+address authenticator;

 uint48 expiry; // Unix seconds; 0 = no expiry.
 Actor invalid once block.timestamp > expiry